krishnabyggari94/100DaysofML/README.md

 Dataset Link - https://lnkd.in/gjzvvHm

 Day26 - > Data Preprocessing is an important step in ML and As part of Day26, I performed the basic data processing on the 'likes prediction on videos' data & built a simple RandomForest Regressor which has shown an error less than that of other models like KNeighbors , Linear Regression etc. By tuning the hyper params, we can get a better model.

+Day27 -> AutoML reduces the time taken to process data/ to build models/ feature selection to some extent, but it can never replace the domain knowledge of an expert in selecting & building the right features which is the most important step in ML.
+As part of Day 27, I learned how to use AutoViml and built a simple model just by passing a dataset (titanic) where it performed all data preprocessing steps along with model building.
+Its really useful before starting to work on data as it will give better insights about data.
+GitHub Repo - https://lnkd.in/gmZe8mM